A Visit To Jiminy Peak Resort in Summer

 The hotel has a small heated outdoor pool that they use nearly year-round (top), and indoor and outdoor hot tubs.
 Despite temperatures in the 60s Tiny Traveler dove into the pool the night we were there and several other kids followed.
 I watched with the other parents from the hot tub.

 We had lunch on the slope-side deck of Christianson’s Tavern, which had surprisingly good food.
-We shared crispy fried string beans, then I had fish tacos with crunchy red cabbage slaw, Rich had grilled hot dogs that came with potato salad in what looked like a parfait glass.
-The kids’ menu had the usual items.
+We shared crispy fried string beans, fish tacos and grilled hot dogs that came with potato salad in a parfait glass.

 Other restaurants include John Harvard’s, an outpost of a Cambridge, MA brewpub and a coffee stand.
 The Country Store has a good-size beer and wine section, a deli counter where we got egg sandwiches in the morning, drug store items and a few basic groceries.